HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 here $p_c$ is defined by normalizing the non-negative activations across channels \(c\), ensuring $p_c \in [0,1]$ and $\sum_c p_c=1$.
 Then we estimate the number of regions as

-where $\theta_R$ is a learnable scalar and $E_{L}$ is the maximum number of local experts (set to 8 in our experiments, corresponding to the maximum number of regions per image).
-Here, $\sigma_s$ denotes the sigmoid and $\lfloor \cdot \rceil$ represents rounding to the nearest integer, which ensures that $R_j^i$ is always an integer. \ref {eq6-2} guarantees at least two regions for simple scenes, and adaptively assigns more regions to complex ones.
-Then we compute the spatial partitioning map as
+where $\theta_R$ is a learnable scalar, $E_S$ is the maximum number of scene experts (set to 8 in our experiments), $\sigma_s$ denotes the sigmoid function, and $\lfloor \cdot \rceil$ denotes rounding to the nearest integer.
+This formulation ensures that $R_j^i$ is an integer, assigns at least two regions to each image, and allocates additional regions as scene complexity increases.
+The spatial partitioning map is then computed as

 where $\Omega(\cdot)$ is a convolutional layer that produces an RU score tensor.
-We apply a softmax along the channel dimension so that, for each pixel $(x,y)$, the routing scores across all $E_L$ experts sum to one.
+We apply a softmax along the channel dimension so that, for each pixel $(x,y)$, the routing scores across all experts ($E_S$) sum to one.
 Then we select the top-$R_j^i$ channels ranked from their global score $\sum_{x,y}\mathbf P_j^i(x,y,r)$, leading to the candidate set of active experts.
 Therefore, the RU assignment for a spatial position \((x, y)\) is

-where $\mathcal{R}_j^i$ denotes the index set of the top-$R_j^i$ experts selected in (\ref{eq7}).
-Subsequently, for each $r \in \{1,...,{R_j^i}\}$, the corresponding features from the global expert feature map are aggregated into the RU-specific representations, which can be written as in which $\Gamma(\cdot)$ represents a masked pooling operation that aggregates features within each RU.
-Using the binary mask $\mathbf{M}_{j,r}^i$, the function selectively pools spatial locations assigned to RU, producing a localized representation $\mathbf{f}_{j,r}^i$.
-Next, each RU-level representation $\mathbf{f}_{j,r}^i$ is independently routed to a corresponding local expert module $f_r^{\text{local}}(\cdot)$, which processes the localized features and produces region-specific outputs
+where $\mathcal{R}_j^i$ denotes the index set of the top-$R_j^i$ experts.
+Subsequently, for each $r \in \{1,...,{R_j^i}\}$, the corresponding features from the domain expert feature map are aggregated into the RU-specific representations, which can be written as

+in which $\Gamma(\cdot)$ denotes a masked pooling operation that aggregates features within each RU.
+Using the binary mask $\mathbf{M}*{j,r}^i$, it pools the assigned spatial locations to produce a localized representation $\mathbf{f}*{j,r}^i$.
+Each representation $\mathbf{f}_{j,r}^i$ is then routed to a scene expert module $f_r^{\text{scene}}(\cdot)$, which processes the localized features and produces region-specific outputs